 What makes Gurucul stand out among the many security analytics vendors?
-Well, for starters, Gurucul’s behavior-based predictive security analytics takes security beyond SIEM.
+Well, for starters, Gurucul’s cyber security analytics platform takes security beyond SIEM.
 Read on to learn how Gurucul is leading an evolution from black box analytics to machine learning and risk scores.

 Coined by Gartner in 2005, the term SIEM was used to describe Security Information and Event Management software, which provides a real-time analysis of security alerts.
 However, that was 15 years ago, and a lot has happened within that time.

 Traditional SIEMs import data, normalize that data and provide minimal enrichment (details).
 Correlation rules specify a sequence of events that indicates an anomaly, or potential security threat.
 The reason why Gurucul believes this technique is outdated is because it generates significant amounts of false positives.
 Also, it is incapable of detecting new, and especially, unexpected threats.
 What if you had the technology to predict a breach before it happens?

 Normalization was necessary in the early days of SIEM, when storage and compute power were expensive commodities.
 Back then, SIEM platforms were using relational database management systems for back-end data management.